Xenapto/resque-rate_limited/README.md

 MyJob.un_pause
 ```
 ### A pausable job using one of the build-in queues (Twitter, Angellist, Evernote)
 If you're using the [twitter gem](https://github.com/sferik/twitter), this is really simple.
-Instead of queuing using Resque.enqueue, you just use Resque::Plugins::RateLimited:TwitterQueue.enqueue.
+Instead of queuing using `Resque.enqueue`, you just use `Resque::Plugins::RateLimited:TwitterQueue.enqueue`.

-Make sure your code in perform doesn't catch the rate_limit exception.
+Make sure your code in perform doesn't catch the rate limit exception.

-The TwitterQueue will catch the exception and pause the queue (as well as re-scheduling the jobs and scheduling an un pause (if you are using resque-scheduler)).
+The TwitterQueue will catch the exception and pause the queue (as well as re-scheduling the jobs and scheduling an un pause (if you are using `resque-scheduler`)).
 Any jobs you add while the queue is paused will be added to the paused queue

 ```ruby
 class TwitterJob